 Academic Suspension Period

 Suspended students must sit out one long term (fall, spring or the entire summer session).
-After the student has sat out the suspension period, he or she must request re-admission and obtain advising with Educational Planning, Counseling & Completion before being eligible to enroll again.
+After the student has sat out the suspension period, he or she must request re-admission and obtain advising with the Center for Advising, Career & Transfer before being eligible to enroll again.
 Students placed on academic suspension will be notified by mail or email that they have been suspended.
 Students may appeal their suspension as described below when extenuating circumstances exist.

 Re-enrollment After Suspension

 Once the term of suspension has elapsed, students may apply for readmission.
-The academic status of Suspension will prevent registration until mandatory advising has been completed with Educational Planning, Counseling & Completion.
+The academic status of Suspension will prevent registration until mandatory advising has been completed with the Center for Advising, Career & Transfer.
 Students enrolling after their suspension period on academic probation, who achieve an overall institution GPA of 2.0 or greater, will be considered in Good Standing.
 Students who achieve a term GPA of 2.0 or better but who do not raise their overall institution GPA of 2.0 or better will continue on academic probation.

 Transfer Students on Probation or Suspension